 By addressing some of these difficulties, it is possible that you can free yourself from depression and other psychological difficulties associated with rigid behaviours, repair distant relationships, become less sensitive to threat and criticism, and become more emotionally expressive, as well as adjust any other problems associated with a powerful drive to be in control.

 Clients with difficulties associated with emotional over-control tend to have a limited behavioural repertoire and struggle to engage in new or unfamiliar experiences.
 With this in mind, I can also teach you the skills to become more playful and sponteneous, and to cope with the anxiety that we can all feel when we find ourselves our of our 'comfort zone'.

 Freedom from these difficulties does not mean abandoning a previously relied-upon set of rules and ways of behaving.
 Instead, I can encourage you to develop greater flexibility, so that you can notice when your rules are working to your advantage, and when they are causing more problems than they solve.
 For example, a pefectionistic style can be extremely effective in terms of achieving academic excellence and progressing through your career, but might remove any spontaneity from your personal life, possibly for fear of getting things wrong or feeling embarrassed in front of other people.
 RO DBT would aim to teach you to retain the fundamentals of the rule, but be more flexible with when the rule is applied and when not.

-The fee is £80 per 2-hour weekly skills class and it's payable for five classes in advance.
+The fee is £85.00 per 2-hour weekly skills class and it's payable for each month's classes in advance.

 Clients can join the skills class at any point during the cycle and continue for 30 weeks from the time of joining.
-Clients can commit to the full RO DBT programme (which would include additional weekly individual therapy sessions), or choose to attend just the skills class each week.
+Clients engaged in the full RO DBT programm also attend additional weekly individual therapy sessions.